anttijuu/O4-server/README.md

 A client sends chat messages to the server, and server relays chat messages to other clients in the same *channel*.

 Here is a simple chat message, from user "telemakos".

 The `sent` element is a UTC timestamp in unix time.
-Clients should convert the UTC time to client's local time before showing the time of the message to the user.
+Clients must convert the local time to UTC before sending the `ChatMessage` to the server.
+Also, clients must convert the UTC time to client's local time before showing the time of the incoming messages to the user.

 The `id` element must be a valid UUID.